We are now taking enrolments for 2023.

-As Coburg West Primary School has a ceiling cap on our enrolments, all enrolments are subject to a verification of address, initial enrolments will only be taken if we are your closest state government school, those who this does not apply to are welcome to place their child on our waiting list.
+As Coburg West Primary School has a ceiling cap on our enrolments, all enrolments are subject to a verification of address, initial enrolments will only be taken if we are your Designated Neighbourhood School.
+Those who this does not apply to, are welcome to place their child on our waiting list.

-For more information and to book in for an enrolment tour, please phone the office on 9386 1286.
+For more information and to book in for a personalised enrolment tour, please phone the office on 9386 1286.

 To enrol your child we will need the following:

 The VSN is a student identification number that will be assigned by the Department of Education and Early Childhood Development to all students in government and non-government schools, and students up to the age of 24 in Vocational Education and Training Institutions.
 The number, which is unique to each student, will be used as a key identifier on a student’s school records, and will remain with the student throughout his or her education, until reaching the age of 25.

 Please see the Victorian Curriculum and Assessment Authority's School Administration page for more information.